 - The medical term for having one or two undescended testicles is unilateral or bilateral cryptorchidism.

-- This condition is found in 3 or 4 out of 100 newborns.
+- We find this condition in 3 or 4 out of 100 newborns.

-Not feeling the testicle where you would expect it in the scrotum is the main sign of undescended testicle.
-This is also known as Empty Scrotum.
-During the last few couple of months of normal fetal development, the testicle starts descending from the abdomen through a tube-like passageway in the groin (inguinal canal) into the scrotum.
-With an undescended testicle, that process stops or is delayed.
+The main sign of undescended testicle is not feeling the testicle where you would expect it in the scrotum.
+We call these as Empty Scrotum.
+During the last few couples of months of normal fetal development, the testicle descends from the abdomen through a tube-like passageway in the groin (inguinal canal) into the scrotum.
+With an undescended testicle, that process stops.

 The exact cause of undescended testicle is unknown.
-It is mainly found in premature baby boys.
-Although low levels of androgens during prenatal period is suspected to be the main cause.
-Also babies born with Klinefelter’s Syndrome, Spina Bifida and Down Syndrome are more likely to have undescended testes.
-And a large number of maternal, hormonal and other environmental factors leading to hormonal and physical changes can influence the development of testicles.
+We mainly find this in premature baby boys.
+The doctor suspects that the low levels of androgens during the prenatal period are the main cause.
+Also, babies born with Klinefelter’s Syndrome, Spina Bifida and Down Syndrome are more likely to have undescended testes.
+And many of maternal, hormonal and other environmental factors leading to hormonal and physical changes can influence the development of testicles.

 Factors that can increase the risk of having undescended testicle in a newborn are: